 - Representatives who are over-focused on new recruits and neglect existing customers.

 - Representatives who are inaccurate or deceptive when talking about their business.

 - The representatives using fear of loss tactics to get you to buy in at higher levels so they can increase their sales and profit margins.

 Lack of transparency is very evident in the way that Income At Home markets their business and this was one of the points that our reader was concerned about.

-- During the recruitment process you are enticed to buy into the program at a higher level so that you can profit from all those that sign up under you.
-As a result you end up with a garage full of product.
+- During the recruitment process, you are enticed to buy into the program at a higher level so that you can profit from all those that sign up under you.
+As a result, you end up with a garage full of products.

-The WFHW team does not recommend the Income At Home or Herbalife program due to the lack of transparency and aggressive marketing approach the company endorses in order to build the business.
+The WFHW team does not recommend the Income At Home due to the lack of transparency and aggressive marketing approach the company endorses in order to build the business.

-If you are a currently or were a previous Herbalife representative whether you used the Income At Home system to build your business or not we would like to hear from you.
-Post your comments in the space below.
+If you have tried to use the Income At Home system to build your online business, we would like to hear from you below.

 Terri – WFHW

 Leave a Comment